“This looks so wonderful! (In fact, breaking my vow not to sign up for new newsletters for this one!) Everything Emily writes is stellar.” —Abby Seiff

 A paid subscription costs USD$5 a month, or $30 a year.

 If you would prefer, you can make a one-off gesture via Paypal instead.
-(I’ll then be in touch to set you up manually with a paid subscription, which might take me a couple of days.)
+(I’ll then be in touch to set you up manually with a paid subscription for a limited time, which might take me a couple of days.)

 Contribute with Paypal

-Any money received will go towards my book-hoarding fund.
-In Kuala Lumpur, I usually buy from Lit Books and Kinokuniya; in Berlin, Shakespeare & Sons, Saint George’s English Bookstore, Love Story of Berlin, Uslar & Rai Buchhandlung—and, I won’t lie, Amazon for books I can’t find in shops.
+As of October 2024, any money received will go towards my book-hoarding fund.
+In Kuala Lumpur, I usually buy from Lit Books and Kinokuniya; in Berlin, Shakespeare & Sons, Saint George’s English Bookstore, Love Story of Berlin, Uslar & Rai Buchhandlung, BUCHBOX!
+Buchhandlung—and Amazon for books I can’t find in shops.

 Once subscribed, you can change or cancel your subscription plan at anytime.